 A delicious way to cool down that tongue after a spicy numbing sensation is our easy Spicy Chai Coconut Jelly Dessert which is cool to the touch but warming spices.

 enough to cover the tofu in a pot

 - 1 tablespoon Oil

 (or cooking sherry) – optional

-- 2 tbsp Doubaojiang (spicy fermented chili bean Sauce)
+- 2 tablespoon Doubaojiang (spicy fermented chili bean Sauce)

 mashed with fork

-- ½ tbsp Chili oil to 1 tbsp (as desired for heat level)
+- ½ tablespoon Chili oil to 1 tablespoon (as desired for heat level)

 toasted and ground